Make a To-Don’t Do List

 • Don’t get involved in a book club

-And here’s the funny thing with writing this—my knee-jerk reaction is to justify a few of these to you.
+And here’s the funny thing in publishing this—my knee-jerk reaction is to justify a few of these to you.
 I want to explain to you why we’re not doing a farm co-op right now, or that we DO do some of these things sometimes.
 I want to make sure you know I do stuff.
 Which is completely ridiculous.

 Because it’s perfectly okay—no, it’s AWESOMELY okay—that you don’t do stuff.
 Really.